Some people may have told you that cold email is dead.

 However, this is a tactic used by many companies.
 So how do you stand out from the rest?
 Personalize that a little bit more!

-As well as using their first name, try incorporating their company name into the subject line too.
+As well as using their first name, try incorporating their company name, or the name of any mutual connections, into the subject line too.

 Ask a question

-It’s also very effective to ask the recipient a question in the subject line.
+It’s also very effective to ask the recipient a simple question in the subject line.

 When people read a question, they will automatically answer it in their heads; meaning your email requires attention straight away.